Uniforms of the British Army: No. 5: Battledress (1939–1961)

 A Warrant Officer and Non-commissioned officers of the Bermuda Militia Artillery wear Battledress at the Examination Battery, St. David's, Bermuda, c.
 1944.

 Battle dress refers to the combat utility uniform issued from 1939 to the early 1960s that replaced No. 2 service dress.
 It is often incorrectly called the "pattern 37 uniform" from the pattern of web gear and accessories introduced earlier in 1937.
 It consisted of a short jacket called a blouse and high-waisted trousers made of khaki wool serge worn with a beret or side-cap.
 It was also issued in RAF Blue-Grey for the Royal Air Force, Navy Blue for the Royal Navy / Royal Navy Volunteer Reserve and Dark Blue for the Civil Defence Corps.
 Officers were permitted to have the collar of the BD jacket tailored to have faced lapels, allowing the wearing of a shirt and tie underneath, inspiring the later American M44 "Ike Jacket".
 Originally introduced in 1939, design modifications were made in 1940 (Austerity Pattern), 1942 (Pattern 40), and 1949 (Pattern 49).
-It became a barracks and walking-around dress with the introduction of the Jungle Green combat dress uniforms in the mid-1940s and is synonymous with the British soldier of the 1940s and 50s.
+It became a barracks and walking-out dress with the introduction of the Jungle Green combat dress uniforms in the mid-1940s and is synonymous with the British soldier of the 1940s and 50s.

 Battledress had some drawbacks.
 The uniform was designed for the temperate climate of the United Kingdom or Northern Europe.
 It was found too heavy for wear in summer, the sunnier climate of Southern Europe (such as the Mediterranean Theatre) or in tropical or jungle climates (such as the Pacific Theatre).
 Conversely it was too lightweight for cold weather or high altitudes (such as Korea).
 It was also very difficult to iron due to the complex series of pleats.
 It became obsolete in 1961 and No. 2 service dress was reintroduced in its place in 1962 for barracks and parade use.